Driving in Costa Rica Roads may Seem, at First Sight, Quite Intimidating. Even if You are not at the Wheel.

-Now, in general, Costa Ricans don’t care or even know about road numbers or even streets and avenues names and numbers.
-Our best advice is to rent a car with a GPS and learn a few Costa Rican phrases to get by.
+In general, Costa Ricans don’t care or even know about road numbers or even streets and avenues names and numbers.
+Our best advice is to rent a car with a GPS and learn a few Costa Rican phrases.
 The only road numbers that you can be certain Costa Ricans know are the 32 (Caribbean Region route) and the 27 (Central Pacific Coastal Road)

-You can use Waze, or Google Maps (Download them on your phone, not all Costa Rican roads have a phone signal).
+You can use Waze or Google Maps (some roads doesn’t roads have a phone signal).

-Depending on where you are but mostly everywhere, when driving in Costa Rica, it is quite common that locals go by foot or on a bike.
-However in the remote areas and quite often they are not dressed in reflective fluorescent colors or have any lights, so please be extra careful about them.
+Depending on where you are, but mostly everywhere, when driving in Costa Rica, it is quite common for locals to go on foot or a bike.
+However, in remote areas, they are often not dressed in reflective fluorescent colors or have any lights, so please be extra careful about them.

-Important to know that even if by law pedestrians have the right of way, in the practice pedestrians will never expect for you to stop for them.
+It is important to know that even if pedestrians have the right of way by law, pedestrians will never expect you to stop for them.

 You may also enjoy: Can you really enjoy Costa Rica in the rainy season

-Motorcycles and dirt bikes are very common, and especially on highways you simply need to be careful with them as they do not reach the same speed as cars.
-In most all cases they will pull way to the right when a car comes following to let them pass.
+Motorcycles and dirt bikes are very common, and especially on highways, you need to be careful with them as they do not reach the same speed as cars.
+In almost all cases, they will pull away to the right when a car comes following to let them pass.

-In the cities please also be aware of motorcycles and scooters zigzagging in and out of lanes and in the breakdown lane.
-Sometimes they get so close to your vehicle that you think there is going to be a crash.
+Please be aware of motorcycles dodging in and out of lanes and in the breakdown lane around the city.
+Sometimes they get so close to your vehicle that you think there will be a crash.

-This is another rainy season situation.
-Potholes are quite common on the regional roads and watch out for them if the road is wet and they are covered in water.
-They can be deeper than you think and you may even end without a tire.
+Pots in the bumps or branches as a warning sign are another rainy season situation.
+Potholes are quite common on the regional roads, and watch out for them if the road is wet and covered in water.
+They can be deeper than you think, and you may even end without a tire.

-In some cases, you will see that Costa Ricans put a palm leaf, a wooden stick or even a banana plant to mark them.
+In some cases, you will see Costa Ricans put a palm leaf, a wooden stick, or even a banana plant to mark them.

 Costa Ricans often turn on their hazard lights for the cars behind to know there is a problem ahead- It is especially done on highways where cars go fast.
 To let the following vehicle know that there is a problem ahead and they will slow down.

-To warn about traffic police, or a road event (Like a crash), flashing of the headlights is a common practice.
+To warn about a traffic police or a road event (Like a crash), flashing the headlights is a common practice.